Home Page - Climate Change and what to do about it.

 iBerry Hub - Latest news and information on Climate Change.

-Contact iBerry - Views, comments, contributions and help are all very welcome!
+Contact iBerry - Views, comments and help - all very welcome!

 Learning more about Climate Change - Includes Infrequently Asked Questions.

 Mainly for Young People - Climate Change links and information.

 Eco-anxiety - Eco-anxiety and what to do about it.

 Contributions including iBerry's - Write about aspects, experiences of Climate Change etc for iBerry.

 Climate Change and Environment - iBerry's Open Directory for all.

 More recently, as I work alongside other Climate Activists, both in Extinction Rebellion (XR) and in Deep Adaptation (DA), I am once again reminded of the lack of a deep and abiding connection to Mother Earth that is increasingly contributing to the Eco-Grief and Eco-Anxiety that is becoming the norm amongst the aware minority, who are waking up to our global predicament.
 Having studied Positive Psychology, I know how finding a chink of light in an otherwise totally dark and depressing situation can be the first step to re-empowerment and a return to a more optimal mind set.
 But where is the chink of light to be had in the real and disastrous prospects that lie ahead for us as the climate changes?